tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 - toolkit for changing your life.
 - judge a man by his questions rather than his answers
 - contains low-hanging fruit with immediate returns.
 Think of the bite-sized rules within these pages as PED(s) - performance enhancing details
+- look for the black sheep who fit your unique idiosyncrasies.
+Keep an eye out for the non-traditional paths.
+- borrow liberally, combine uniquely, and create your own bespoke blueprint.
 - this book is a buffet.
 Here's how to get the most out of it
   - skip liberally: skip anything that doesn't interests you.
     - like 50%, love 25%, and never forget 10%
   - skip, but do so intelligently
     - return to it later at some point and ask yourself, "why did I skip this?"
-Did it offend you? seem beneath you? seem too difficult? and did you arrive at that by thinking it through, or is it a reflection of biases inherited from your parents and others? very often, "our" belief" are now our own
+Did it offend you? seem beneath you? seem too difficult? and did you arrive at that by thinking it through, or is it a reflection of biases inherited from your parents and others? very often, "our" belief" are not our own
     - this type of practice is how you create yourself, instead of seeking to discover yourself.
 - the context and original language teaches you how to THINK like a world-class performer, not just regurgitate quotes.
 That is the key meta-skill we're aiming for.
 # HEALTHY